Jump to navigation

 If an injured worker dies from a non-work-related cause, you must file a Final Admission of Liability with the Division with a death certificate, letter, or obituary attached.
 Always state a position on fatal benefits.

 Which pages of the Final Admission of Liability form should I send to the injured worker?

-The Final Admission of Liability is a four-page legal document, all of which must be mailed to the injured worker and his or her attorney (if any), the employer, and the Division of Workers' Compensation.
+The Final Admission of Liability is a seven-page legal document, all of which must be mailed to the injured worker and his or her attorney (if any), the employer, and the Division of Workers' Compensation.